bonanitech/blog/_posts/2018-05-21-using-node-red-to-capture-dash-button-press.md

 date:   2018-05-21 20:30:00
 tags: [Home Assistant, Node-RED]
 permalink: /using-node-red-to-capture-dash-button-press/
+excerpt: "How to use Dash Button as a Node-RED automated light switch."
 ---
 <!-- markdownlint-disable html -->
 **--- EDIT \(May 28, 2018\) ---**